Marcella Sembrich

 Prakseda Marcelina Kochańska (February 15, 1858 – January 11, 1935), known professionally as Marcella Sembrich, was a Polish dramatic coloratura soprano.
 She is known for her extensive range of two and a half octaves, precise intonation, charm, portamento, vocal fluidity, and impressive coloratura.
-Her voice was regarded as flute-like, sweet, pure, light, and brilliant.
-She had an important international singing career, chiefly at the New York Metropolitan Opera and the Royal Opera House, in London.
+Her voice was regarded as flute-like and pure.
+She had an international singing career, chiefly at the New York Metropolitan Opera and the Royal Opera House, in London.

 Early life

 Sembrich was born at Wisniewczyk which lies in the Polish region of Austro-Hungarian occupied Galicia, now part of Ukraine.
 The young Sembrich first studied violin and piano with her father, and earned money to support her family and pay for studies by playing for parties of nobility.
 She would often play in the town center, and became well known and liked by locals.
 An elderly man nicknamed Dziadek Lanowitch, took a liking to her and at age ten sent her to the Lemberg Conservatory in what was then Lwow, Poland.